BR-163 (Brazil highway)

-In March 2016, 117 km of highway was duplicated between Rondonópolis and the border with the state of Mato Grosso do Sul.
+In March 2016, 117 km of highway was converted into dual-carriageway between Rondonópolis and the border with the state of Mato Grosso do Sul.

 In the state of Mato Grosso, the Federal Government has been doubling the road between the cities of Cuiabá and Rondonópolis, a stretch of 191 km.
 At the end of 2018, the duplication of the section between the cities of Cuiabá and Jaciara, about 100 kilometers, was inaugurated.
 As of March 2019, there were already 151 duplicate km, and the forecast for completion of work was 2020.

 In Mato Grosso do Sul, the highway has a fundamental role in commerce, tourism and mainly in the transport logistics of the agribusiness, as it's the main export corridor in the state to reach the ports of the states of São Paulo, Paraná and Santa Catarina.
-The highway is extremely important for states like Mato Grosso, the largest producer of grains in the country (the state is the largest producer of soybeans, corn, cotton, the third largest producer of beans, and the sixth largest producer of sugar cane). of the country), in addition to having the largest herd of cattle in the country, more than 30 million head of cattle, which represents almost 14% of the national production alone.
+The highway is extremely important for states like Mato Grosso, the largest producer of grains in the country (the state is the largest producer of soybeans, corn, and cotton, the third largest producer of beans, and the sixth largest producer of sugar cane in the country), in addition to having the largest herd of cattle in the country, more than 30 million head of cattle, which represents almost 14% of the national production alone.

 For this reason, the construction, paving, and development of this highway has induced deforestation, by enabling the conversion of forested land for agricultural purposes.
 As in other places, road development enables land use change, contributing to a new spatial order, enabling commercial and market-driven land uses.

 In the state of Paraná the highway passes through important cities like Cascavel and Toledo.
 In 2020 there was a 74 km stretch between Cascavel and Marmelândia being duplicated.